benblack769/city_gen/notes.md

 This is not meant to look good, it is not meant to generate realistic-looking cities.
 It is meant to allow very fast route calculations that will help simulate crude spacial relationship phenomena like ghettos, districts, etc.

-### Speed calculation

-In general, larger tiles should just about always have faster transit, and all pathing algorithms will assume this.

 ### Investment calculation

 Use tiling and the altered djikstras algorithms to find optimal paths of the people's routes.
 Then find the optimal cost/benefit calculation.
 Consider comparing cost of transit investment to other region wide costs.

+#### Cost Beneift calculation

+Tilint will work in

 Consider calculating a list of best tiles to improve to save computation time (as is currently done).
 Watch out for bad descisions here, though.

-Under current plan, it is not possible to not allow people to live, work, etc on tiles with high investment to create more realistic looking cities, but it can be part of a property cost evaluation (it takes up space, driving up prices).

 ## Land prices